Dyslexia at a Glance

 Causes of dyslexia πŸ§

 There is a common misconception that people, particularly those diagnosed as children, can outgrow dyslexia.
 However, this is not true, as dyslexia is a neurological difference that affects how the brain processes language, speech, and sounds.
-People with dyslexia are wired differently, and it is not possible to simply outgrow it.
+The brains of people with dyslexia work differently, so it is not possible to simply outgrow it.

 Researchers are not sure about the exact causes of dyslexia but it is observed to run in families which suggests a genetic link.
 Brain injury can also cause acquired dyslexia later in life, with different symptoms determined by where the injury has occurred.